Tomislav-Mi/exploring-react-packages/README.md

 [^1]: State is data that changes and effects the UI.
 [^2]: That has nothing to do with the useReducer( ) hook.
 [^3]: Redux createStore( ) is deprecated.
 Kind of. https://stackoverflow.com/questions/71944111/redux-createstore-is-deprecated-cannot-get-state-from-getstate-in-redux-ac
+[^4]: React router in combination wiht switch looks by default at the beginning of your path and renders the first item that matches what it was looking for.
+So if you have two path that start with "/cats" the first one will be rendered.
+The second one, however, will be ignored.